What's the best Area to live in Bangkok ?

 - 🛒 Be minutes away from a 7/Eleven, or another convenient store.
 Because you never realize how important it is until you need to buy noodles at 3am.

 - 🚝 Be close to the BTS, even if you drive a motorbike or a car.
 There's always a time in the day when it's more convenient to take the BTS.
 Of course, condos close to the BTS stations are more expensive.
-But that's a few extra thousand bahts per months can change your life, especially during rainy season and rush hour.
+But this few extra thousand baht per months can change your life.
+Especially during rainy season and rush hour.

 - 🌶 Good Street Food.
 It's one of the main reason to live in Bangkok.
 Having good options for street food around your home can make you save a lot of money on food.
 And no, it's not always that easy to find.